 Many allergy sufferers react all year long to different seasonal triggers: trees pollinate in the spring, grass pollinates in the summer and weeds pollinate in the fall.
 The most common type of fall allergen is the ragweed plant; allergy to this plant is also referred to as hay fever.
 This single type of plant can produce one billion pollen grains per season and can travel up to 400 miles in the wind.
-Allergy specialist, Bruce Gordon, MD, explains why ragweed is such a prevalent problem for those suffering with fall allergies:
+Allergy specialist, Bruce Gordon, MD, explains why ragweed is such a prevalent problem for those suffering from fall allergies:

 Ragweed pollen has a very distinct season from late summer to mid-fall.
 East of the Rocky Mountains, ragweed is the predominant cause of outdoor fall allergy symptoms.
 Ragweed can be found growing in vacant lots, along the road, and in open fields.
 In areas with colder temperatures, the first frost usually occurs at about the time ragweed pollination ends.
 In Southern regions, ragweed may pollinate through the winter.
 Wind-pollinated plants such as ragweed have specialized male flowers that produce huge amounts of buoyant pollen, easily released into the wind.

 The short version?
 Ragweed is practically everywhere.
-Additional types of weeds including curly dock, lamb’s quarters, pigweed, sheep sorrel and sagebrush cause fall allergies too, but these don’t affect quite as many individuals as ragweed does.
+Additional types of weeds including curly dock, lamb’s quarters, pigweed, sheep sorrel, and sagebrush cause fall allergies too, but these don’t affect quite as many individuals as ragweed does.
 For example, goldenrod blooms in the fall but does not pose as significant of an allergy threat because it is insect pollinating and not wind-pollinating like ragweed is.

-Mold spores also cause allergies to spring up in the fall when the weather is warm, humid and windy.
+Mold spores also cause allergies to spring up in the fall when the weather is warm, humid, and windy.
 They are abundant in the leaves that cover the ground during the fall.

 As prevalent as these weed and mold allergens are during the fall, they shouldn’t prevent you from enjoying outdoor activities.
-Here are 7 ideas to help alleviate fall allergy symptoms so you can better enjoy all there is to offer this season:
+Here are seven ideas to help alleviate fall allergy symptoms so you can better enjoy all there is to offer this season:

 There’s an app for just about everything these days, and we’re not upset about it.
 Luckily we already scoped out the market and put together a guide to the best allergy and asthma apps, and they’re all free!
-These apps give real-time weather updates, allergen forecasts and pollen counts, have prescription reminders, doctor locators, and more.
+These apps give real-time weather updates, allergen forecasts, and pollen counts, have prescription reminders, doctor locators, and more.

 After spending the day out and about at a pumpkin patch or on the hiking trail, change your clothes and shower so you don’t further spread ragweed pollen to your bed and other parts of your home.
 Also, make sure to bathe pets regularly as they can transport unwanted allergens throughout your home easily.

 Don’t let the outside in!
-When fall allergies are in their prime, keep them outside your home and car by closing windows and running your air conditioner for cool air flow.
+When fall allergies are in their prime, keep them outside your home and car by closing windows and running your air conditioner for cool airflow.
 This is especially important on windy days as ragweed pollen travels the easiest by wind.
 And it’s not just allergens you’re keeping out, pollution also stays out of your home!

 While keeping your windows closed is a great way to keep pollen and other allergens out, indoor air pollution is still a concern.
 Wash your air with a Venta Airwasher to create the perfect indoor air environment.
 Without dirty filters to handle and replace, the Airwasher perfectly humidifies and purifies your indoor air.
 Because the Airwasher is not a vaporizer, there is no danger for bacteria to be dispersed back into your air.
 The unit also does not force moisture into your air, so there is no danger of over-humidification or mold.
-With the Airwasher, your indoor air will be perfectly humidified to counteract dry air that comes from heaters and air conditioners, and will be purified of allergens and other indoor pollutants.
+With the Airwasher, your indoor air will be perfectly humidified to counteract dry air that comes from heaters and air conditioners and will be purified of allergens and other indoor pollutants.

 Ragweed pollen tends to be more prevalent during the early morning-midday hours, so consider switching up your exercise time from morning/midday to late afternoon or evening.
 Keep in mind low temperatures and even rain can slow ragweed pollen release.
 This also goes for weekend activities with friends and family: try to plan activities for later in the day if you can.